NewWorldVulture/genovation-controlpad/README.md

 15 bytes in total.
 First two bytes always `E4 01`

 ## Keycodes
-From the sixteenth byte onwards, everything Contains information on the keypad it's programming.
+From the sixteenth byte onwards, everything contains key data for a single Key.
+The Maximum byte length for a single key is 1280 bytes(`0x0E04`)

-First two bytes `E4 02`
+First two bytes `E4 02` indicate a new Key

 Third byte is the key number `00`, `01`,... `0A`, etc. (Indexing starts with `00`)